khangpt2k6/Dtrace/README.md

 ## Overview

 DTrace stands for Dynamic Tracing.
+DTrace
++1

-It is a performance analysis and troubleshooting framework built into certain operating systems including Solaris, FreeBSD, and macOS.
+It is a performance‑analysis and troubleshooting framework / tool suite built into (or available for) certain operating systems (e.g., Solaris family, FreeBSD, macOS) by default.

-### Key Characteristics

-**Comprehensive Instrumentation**
-- Instruments all levels of software stack
-- User applications and libraries
-- Operating system kernel
-- Device drivers and hardware interfaces

-**D Language**
-- Scripting language similar to C and awk
-- Enables flexible filtering and data aggregation
-- Processes data in-kernel before user-space delivery
-- Minimizes overhead for production environments

-**Production-Safe Design**
-- Minimal performance impact
-- Built-in safety mechanisms
-- Dynamic instrumentation without system restart
-- No recompilation or preparation required
+DTrace

+What makes it special: it can instrument all levels of software – from user applications, through libraries, down into the kernel, device drivers, etc.
+DTrace
++1

+It provides its own scripting or command‑language (called “D” in the documentation) which is similar to C and awk; this allows flexible filtering and summarization of trace data in‑kernel before passing to user space, which helps keep overhead low enough for production usage

 ---